namshi/namshi.github.com/source/team/index.markdown

     {% img left team /images/akshay.png Akshay Jayakumar %}
     **Akshay Jayakumar** started his career as a Mainframe Program Analyst in 2010, soon after completing his Bachelors in Information Technology.
 A year later, he joined the Amrita Research Labs in India, pioneering in Educational technologies providing personalized learning, m-learning, and e-learning to rural India.
 Akshay is now a Senior Android Engineer at Namshi, passionate about Web, Hybrid, Native apps development, IoT, and Hardware interactions.
 Over the span of 8 years, Akshay has worked as both Front-end and Back-end engineer.
 His skills include Android, Java, Groovy on Grails, PHP, Python Flash, Angular, HTML5-CSS3, RESTful etc. He has also published multiple papers in IEEE, Springer, and ACM under the tracks on Literacy, Education, Pedagogy, Virtual simulations & Modeling and Speech recognition.
 Akshay loves working with Arduino boards, Raspberry Pi, BLE, and Leap Motion.

+*   ##<div id="Ala Hawash">Ala Hawash</div>
+    {% img left team /images/ala.png Ala Hawash %}
+    **Ala Hawash** is a Senior Software Engineer who joined Namshi Tech Team in September 2017.
+Ala has a Computer Engineering Bachelor degree from the University of Birzeit in Palestine.
+Throughout 8 years of his professional career, he has acquired a broad spectrum of technical and problem solving skills and have worked in several sectors ranging from payments solutions to advertising and healthcare, before landing into e-commerce at Namshi.
+He has always been keen on understanding how things work, and likes to explain stuff to other people.
+On his free time you can find him reading latest news in tech blogs or fighting with random people on the internet in a casual game of DOTA.

 *   ##<div id="Alessandro Nadalin">Alessandro Nadalin</div>
     {% img left team /images/alex.jpeg Alessandro Nadalin %}
     **Alessandro Nadalin**, CTO, is a seasoned technical leader who pays a lot of attention to enterprise patterns, methodologies and communities.